 - Fatigue when exercising

-*Chest pain or pressure is a medical emergency.
+- Chest pain or pressure (This is a medical emergency.
 You may be having a heart attack.
 Call 911 immediately if you have one of these feelings.)

 Are there different types of AFib?